MariannePERAUD/Udacity_Project_2_Data_wrangling_with_sql/README.md

 # Udacity_Project_2_Data_wrangling_with_sql

-Repository contains six files supporting Udacity Data wrangling project with sql about Annecy area, in France :
+Repository contains seven files supporting Udacity Data wrangling project with sql about Annecy area, in France :

   Annecy.jpg : a picture of Annecy town (more to see in Pdf file) ;